SwayamMestry/ctf-katana/README.md

 * `smbclient`

-	**NOTE: DEPENDING ON THE VERSION OF SMBCLIENT YOU ARE USING, you may need to SPECIFY the use of S<B version 1 or SMB version 2.
+	**NOTE: DEPENDING ON THE VERSION OF SMBCLIENT YOU ARE USING, you may need to SPECIFY the use of SMB version 1 or SMB version 2.
 You can dp this with `-m SMB2`.
 Older versions of SMBclient (latest being 4.10 at the time of writing) use SMB1 _by default_.**

 	You can use `smbclient` to look through files shared with SMB.
 To _list_ available shares: